dappforce/subsocial-docs/docs/develop/grill-light/extension/Modal.md

 ---
 id: modal
-title: Creating Input Modal
+title: Creating An Input Modal
-description: This section explains about the input modal required for the extension of Grill Light app.
+description: This section explains about the input modal required for the extension of Grill Light.
-keywords: [Schema, Extensions, Grill Light, Building on Grill App, Web3 Social, Blockchain, Subsocial]
+keywords: [Schema, Extensions, Grill Light, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---

-This section covers about how to create a modal for taking input about the extension that we just created for URLs.
+This section covers how to create an input modal for the extension that we just created for URLs.

 ## Creating UrlModal.tsx file

 We need to create another file inside the `components/extension/url` directory.

-The first thing we need to create is a component that renders the input fields and 2 action buttons for send and cancel.
+The first thing we need to create is a component that renders the input fields and two action buttons (for send and cancel).
 Like this:

 ![Url Modal](/img/extension/url-modal.png)